"So, why did you move here?" is a question I am often asked.

 set them down 2500 miles east where they don’t know anyone.
 It made

 us closer as a family, and I have never regretted the decision.
+In recent years we have added three grandchildren to our tribe.
+It is a great place to raise a family.

 Thank you for visiting.